 2. Fighting Pregnancy Nausea

 Nausea is the first and most common symptom of pregnancy.
-It is one of the early symptoms that may not go the whole 9 months period or may come back in the third trimester.
+It is one of the early symptoms that may not go the whole 9 months or may come back in the third trimester.

 Not every pregnant woman experiences nausea, however, some may show extreme symptoms of nausea.
 The good news is, in most cases, it ends when the second trimester starts.